Thanos-png/DNA-Promoter-Classifier/README.md

 # DNA-Promoter-Classifier

-A deep learning–based classifier for DNA promoter sequence detection using the UCI Promoter Gene Sequences dataset.
+A deep learning-based classifier for DNA promoter sequence detection using the UCI Promoter Gene Sequences dataset.
 Implemented in PyTorch with one-hot encoding and a simple 1D CNN.

 ## Project Overview